-Out of 2,37,43,800 equity shares aggregating to 30.30%, 1,28,64,000 equity shares held by the company has been inappropriately transferred reducing the shareholding of the Company in OSEPL to 13.89% for which the company has filed an application of inter-alia oppression and mismanagement with Hon'ble NCLT, Cuttack.
+Out of 2,37,43,800 equity shares aggregating to 30.30%, 1,28,64,000 equity shares held by the company has been inappropriately transferred reducing the shareholding of the Company in OSEPL to 13.89 % for which the company has filed an application of inter-alia oppression and mismanagement with Hon'ble NCLT, Cuttack, which is pending adjudication.
 The investment is carried at net cost.